m-moshtagh/Ohara/Java/Core/primitivetypes/primitiveTypes.md

 * hex: 0Xff

 > In order to read better we can add unerscore anywhere other than beginning of a literal, the end of a literal, right before a decimal point, or right after a decimal point.

+## overflow vs round-off error

+overflow is when we assign bigger value than the data type size. round-off error is when we compute result of decimal numbers however a fault occurs hence, we need to use BigDecimals for this case.

+> In case of round-off error we can compare the values with a standard like: `Math.abs(x - 1) < 0.0001`